MartinH5/TwitterAnaylsis/README.md

 ### 0. Prerequisite

-You need mongodb runniong on your local machine.
+You need mongodb running on your local machine.

 ### 1. Download Zip-File: